-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 19, 2020
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 18, 2021

-NOTICE IS HEREBY GIVEN that the 2020 annual meeting of shareholders (the "Annual Meeting") of Veritex Holdings, Inc. (the "Company") will be held as follows:
+NOTICE IS HEREBY GIVEN that the 2021 annual meeting of shareholders (the "Annual Meeting") of Veritex Holdings, Inc. (the "Company") will be held as follows:

-TIME AND DATE 3:30 p.m., Central Time Tuesday, May 19, 2020 PLACE 8214 Westchester Drive, Suite 735 Dallas, Texas 75225 This year, a live webcast of the Annual Meeting will be accessible over the internet at https://onlinexperiences.com/Launch/QReg/ShowUUID=14364ABD-D97F-4A42-B775-C2C2C13CB697, where you will be able to listen to the meeting live, submit questions and vote.
+TIME AND DATE 3:30 p.m., Central Ti

+3:30 p.m., Central Time Tuesday, May 18, 2021

+PLACE 8214 Westchester Drive, Suite 735

+Dallas, Texas 75225

+This year, a live webcast of the Annual Meeting will be accessible over the internet at https://onlinexperiences.com/Launch/QReg/ShowUUID=FB677924-7116-4A8B-870B-E8AA289BF2FF, where you will be able to listen to the meeting live, submit questions and vote.
 Registration to the webcast is required to join.

-ITEMS OF BUSINESS 1.
-Election of thirteen (13) directors of the Company; 2.
-Non-binding advisory vote on the compensation of the Company's named executive officers; 3.
-Ratification of the appointment of Grant Thornton LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2020; and 4.
+ITEMS OF BUSINESS

+- 1. Election of thirteen (13) directors of the Company; - 2.
+Non-binding advisory vote on the compensation of the Company's named executive officers; - 3.
+Ratification of the appointment of Grant Thornton LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2021; and - 4.
 Transaction of such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

+RECORD DATE

-RECORD DATE Only shareholders of record of Company common stock at the close of business on March 31, 2020 are entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
-PROXY VOTING It is important that your shares be represented and voted at the Annual Meeting.
+Only shareholders of record of Company common stock at the close of business on April 5, 2021 are entitled to receive notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.

+PROXY VOTING

+It is important that your shares be represented and voted at the Annual Meeting.
 For instructions on voting, please refer to the enclosed proxy card or voting information form.
 A list of shareholders entitled to vote at the Annual Meeting will be available for examination by any shareholder at the principal place of business of the Company during ordinary business hours for a period of 10 days prior to the Annual Meeting.
 This list also will be available for inspection to shareholders who attend the Annual Meeting.